levoai/docs/docs/install-traffic-capture-sensors/windows-sensor/windows-sensor.md

    - Install Npcap service
    - Do not install the Npcap SDK

-### 2. Download Levo’s Windows Sensor Files
+### 2. Download Levo’s Windows Sensor Zip File

-1. Download the following files from our [downloads](https://github.com/levoai/downloads/tree/main/windows) portal:
+1. Download the following zip file from our [downloads](https://github.com/levoai/downloads/tree/main/windows) portal:
-    - config.json
-    - levoai-sensor.exe
-    - levoai-service.exe
-    - levoai-service.log
+    - Levoai-Sensor.zip
+2. Extract the contents of Levoai-Sensor.zip
-2. Ensure that all downloaded files are placed in the same dedicated directory, e.g., `C:\Program Files\Levo\`.
+3. Ensure that all extracted files are placed in the same dedicated directory, e.g., `C:\Program Files\Levo\`.

 ### 3. Configure the Sensor